procesaur/SwarmForge/README.md

 Swarm forge is a windows application designed to ease the testing of different particle swarm parameter value combinations and setups in order to explore result differences in facility location problems (with p-medain and p-center solution options).

 Some of the options included are:
--dataset reconstruction
+- dataset reconstruction
--particle swarm movement limitations adjustments -particle swarm orientation and tendency adjustments -different algorithm stop options
+- particle swarm movement limitations adjustments
+- particle swarm orientation and tendency adjustments
+- different algorithm stop options
--display of multiple resulted metrics
+- display of multiple resulted metrics

+A simple tutorial can be found on [this adress](https://youtu.be/2FL4P0q18Vc)

 It is supposed to help in narrowing down parameter option for different problems trough testing on different datasetes (40 of them) which are included in the project and are acquired from OR-Library [Copyright (c) (2010) (J E Beasley}](http://people.brunel.ac.uk/~mastjjb/jeb/orlib/legal.html).